-Islands of Adventure is arranged much like Epcot’s World Showcase, arranged in a large circle surrounding a lagoon, but it evinces the same sort of thematic continuity present in the Magic Kingdom.
+IOA is laid out much like Epcot’s World Showcase—in a large circle surrounding a lagoon—but it evinces the same thematic continuity present in the Magic Kingdom.
 Each “land,” or “island” in this case, is self-contained and visually consistent in its theme.